-- Drawings Disney made in his youth - Drawings and cartoons from Laugh-O-gram Films, Disney's first company - Early drawings of Mickey Mouse - Storyboards, a Disney innovation that mapped out timeless film classics - The technically innovative Multiplane Camera that brought vibrancy and depth to his revolutionary feature film, Snow White and the Seven Dwarfs - The unique Snow White Academy Award[®], which included a full-size Oscar[®] and seven miniature castings - The narrow-gauge Lilly Belle train he built for his Hollywood home, which recalled his youth and helped spur his vision for Disneyland - A model of the Disneyland of Walt's imagination
+- Drawings Disney made in his youth - Drawings and cartoons from Laugh-O-Gram Films, Disney's first company - The earliest known drawings of Mickey Mouse - Storyboards, a Disney innovation that map out timeless film classics - The technically innovative multiplane camera that brought vibrancy and depth to his revolutionary feature film, Snow White and the Seven Dwarfs - The unique Snow White Academy Award®, which includes a full-size Oscar® and seven miniature castings - The narrow-gauge Lilly Belle train Disney built for his Hollywood home, which recalled his youth and helped spur his vision for Disneyland - A 12-foot diameter model of the Disneyland of Walt's imagination

 Throughout the exhibits, visitors will find rare film clips, concept art, scripts, musical scores, and cameras that Disney and his staff used in creating his characters and films.
-The visually stunning design incorporates movie posters that come to life to show scenes from Disney films, interactive light tables, and discovery drawers that add nuance and layer to the story of his life.
-Visitors will find hundreds of individual animation cels that reveal the labor-intensive animation process.
+The Museum's visually exciting design incorporates drawings that come to life.
+This includes scenes from animated shorts and movies, over 200 monitors, and audio clips of Disney, his family and his colleagues narrating pivotal and entertaining moments in Disney's life and career.
+Visitors will also see hundreds of individual animation cells that reveal the labor-intensive animation process.

-The exhibits will also pay tribute to Disney's many groundbreaking achievements and firsts, among them:
+The exhibits will also pay tribute to Disney's many groundbreaking achievements and innovations, among them:

-- Hollywood's first feature length animated film - the first movie soundtrack released as a consumer recording - the first original song from a cartoon to become a national hit ("Who's Afraid of the Big Bad Wolf?") - the first nature documentary
+- The first film that successfully synchronized sound and animation - The first movie soundtrack released as a consumer recording - The first original song from a cartoon to become a national hit ("Who's Afraid of the Big Bad Wolf?") - One of the first nature documentaries and the first to receive an Academy Award®

 Disney and his family will be represented, as well, in photographs, artifacts, and home movies.
 Although famous for his work behind the camera for Walt Disney Productions, Disney was an avid home moviemaker throughout his life.
-The Walt Disney Family Museum will exhibit to the public for the first time clips that ranged from experiments with trick shots (unspilling a glass of milk) to reels that documented Disney's life at home with his wife, Lilly; his daughters, Diane and Sharon; and his brother and business partner, Roy, and his brother's wife, Edna Francis.
+The Walt Disney Family Museum will exhibit to the public for the first time clips that range from experiments with trick shots (unspilling a glass of milk) to reels that documented Disney's life at home with his wife, Lilly; his daughters, Diane and Sharon; his brother and business partner, Roy; and his brother's wife, Edna Francis.